 Normative and non-normative sources from the Middle Ages to the Early Modern Age (up to 1798) throw light on a wide array of public and private law and legal practice.
 From the large quantity of sources available, the researcher responsible for a particular area selects such law sources that provide significant information on legal code and practice at a given time and place as well as insights into legal developments.

 Reproducing source texts of frequently unknown origin as integrally as possible not only provides basic material for research into Swiss legal history.
 The publications also offer insights into cultural history and interfaces to other scientific disciplines, and are therefore a rich trove of information for those interested in legal, economic, social, ecclesiastic, local, and regional history as well as for cultural anthropologists and, of course, linguists.

-This research project is sponsored by the Swiss National Science Foundation and is supported by numerous public and private institutions.
-Research is currently being carried out in the cantons of Fribourg, Grisons, Lucerne, Neuchâtel, St. Gallen, Ticino, Thurgau, Valais, Vaud and Zurich.
+This research project is sponsored by the Swiss National Science Foundation and by the Swiss Academy of Humanities and Social Sciences and is supported by numerous public and private institutions.
+Research is currently being carried out in the cantons of Fribourg, Geneva, Grisons, Lucerne, Neuchâtel, St. Gallen, Schaffhausen, Ticino, Thurgau, Valais and Vaud.